Lara Croft: Tomb Raider: Post-production

-Despite large amount of film that was cut out, only four deleted scenes, in total seven minutes long, were included as extras on film's DVD and Blu-Ray releases.
-Trailers for the film do show at least couple more deleted scenes.
-At the time of movie's release in July 2001, Simon West said in an interview how he already prepared alternate version of the film for DVD release which would include lot of deleted scenes, but this version was never released.
-Angelina Jolie's nude scenes were also cut out for PG-13 rating.
-The shower scene for example originally had actual nude shots of Lara, and next scene where she throws her towel away originally showed some rear nudity from her, however according to Jolie she used body double for her nude shots.
-One of the special features of the film, Digging Into Tomb Raider, shows filming of another deleted scene where Lara is showering but this one takes place in some outside location.
-Some of the earlier scripts for the film included more scenes focusing on Lara's sex appeal, like Lara flashing her breasts to some villains as distraction (Steven E. de Souza February 1999 script), using her breasts to crush giant milipede (Mike Werb & Michael Colleary November 1999 script), and many similar scenes (reportedly including her showering, bathing, skinny dipping, losing her bikini while fighting some creature...), but probably due to possible rating problems, this was changed and toned down with each new script.
-Jolie later said how she was disappointed with how Lara's sexual appeal was scaled down, and how she thought Lara wasn't sexy enough in the final film.
+Despite the fact that a large amount of the film was cut, only four deleted scenes, seven minutes long in total, were included as extras on the film's DVD and Blu-Ray releases.
+Trailers for the film showed more deleted scenes.
+In July 2001, Simon West stated that he had prepared alternate version of the film for a DVD release which would include deleted scenes, but this version was never released.
+Angelina Jolie's nude scenes were also cut out for a PG-13 rating.

+Some of the earlier scripts for the film included more scenes focusing on Lara's sex appeal, like Lara flashing her breasts to some villains as a distraction (Steven E. de Souza's February 1999 script), using her breasts to crush a giant millipede (Mike Werb & Michael Colleary's November 1999 script).
+Jolie later stated that she was disappointed with how Lara's sexual appeal was scaled down, and how she thought Lara wasn't sexy enough in the final film.

 Music

 Soundtrack

 Lara Croft: Tomb Raider is a 2001 soundtrack album to the film.
 The various artists soundtrack was released June 15, 2001.
 The Score was later released on June 25, 2001.
-The movie also featured the song "Lila" by Vas and a Piano rendition of "Largo" from Johann Sebastian Bach's Harpsichord Concerto no. 5 performed by Hae-won Chang.
+The film also featured the songs "Lila" by Vas, "Inhaler" by Craig Armstrong, and a Piano rendition of "Largo" from Johann Sebastian Bach's Harpsichord Concerto no. 5 performed by Hae-won Chang.
 These were not featured on the soundtrack.
-Also used in the movie were elements of "Elevation (Influx Remix)" by U2.
-This was uncredited.